 Davis Lamson, ND

-Dr. Lamson has been a staff physician at Tahoma Clinic since 1988 and received a Naturopathic Doctor degree from Bastyr University in 1982.
-He was originally trained as a research chemist and held positions in teaching and/or research at Iowa State University, Drexel University and the University of Pennsylvania School of Medicine.
+Dr. Lamson has been a staff physician at Tahoma Clinic and received a Naturopathic Doctor degree from Bastyr University in 1982.
+His original training was as a research chemist and prior to practicing at Tahoma Clinic, he held positions in teaching and/or research at Iowa State University, Drexel University and the University of Pennsylvania School of Medicine.
 He believes this initial training to be a major benefit in locating underlying causes of medical problems for his patients.

 Dr. Lamson’s latest medical publications